-Basic net loss per share is based on the weighted-average number of common shares outstanding, while diluted net loss per share is based on the weighted-average number of common shares outstanding and common stock equivalents that would be issuable upon the exercise of stock options, other stock-based compensation arrangements, and the dilutive effect of outstanding warrants.
-As a result of our net losses for each of the years in the three-year period ended December 31, 2015, 6,266,905 shares, 5,839,909 shares, and 5,303,394 shares of our common stock equivalents issued under stock-based compensation arrangements and warrants, respectively, were not included in the calculation of diluted net loss per share as of such dates because they were anti-dilutive.
+Basic net earnings (loss) per share is based on the weighted-average number of common shares outstanding, while diluted net earnings (loss) per share is based on the weighted-average number of common shares outstanding and common stock equivalents that would be issuable upon the exercise of stock options, other stock-based compensation arrangements, and the dilutive effect of outstanding warrants.
+For the year ending December 31, 2016, the computation of diluted EPS includes the dilutive effect of 1,758,424 shares; 4,763,826 shares were not included in the calculation of diluted net income as the average price of the common stock during the period was below the exercise price of such shares.
+As a result of our net losses for the years ended December 31, 2015 and December 31, 2014, 6,266,905 shares, and 5,839,909 shares, respectively. of our common stock equivalents issued under stock-based compensation arrangements and warrants were not included in the calculation of diluted net income as the average price of and period was below the exercise price of such shares.
+As a result of our net losses for the years ended December 31, 2015, and December 31, 2014, 6,266,905 shares, and 5,839,909 shares, respectively. of our common stock equivalents issued under stock-based compensation arrangements and warrants were not included in the calculation of diluted net loss per share as of such dates because they were anti-dilutive.